Willyb15/Data-Science-Python/Week2/more_data_structures.md

 While this isn't horrible, we can do better.
 Python to the rescue!!!

-The dictionary data structure in Python allows us to store data in exactly the way that we wanted, storing a value associated with a keyword.
-In the example above we wanted to store the capital as the value associated with each state keyword.
+The dictionary data structure in Python allows us to store data in a way that is more intuitive for this problem.
+Dictionaries allow us to store a value associated with a keyword.
+In the example above, we wanted to store the capital as the value, where that capital value was associated with its state keyword.
 There are many ways to instantiate a dictionary.
 Lets look at the simplest way first.

 ```python
 In [1]: states_caps_dict = {'Georgia': 'Atlanta', 'Colorado': 'Denver', 'Indiana': 'Indianapolis'}